Solo Recitals

-Petric has appeared widely in solo recitals at the Kennedy Centre, London Southbank, Bridgewater Manchester, Seiji Ozawa Hall, Bunka Kaikan, Agora IRCAM, Wigmore Hall and the Berlin Philharmonic among others.
-A legendary advocate for the music of our time Petric’s recitals are carefully balanced with adaptations, his Mozart and Scarlatti noted as “...cool, liquid, flowing...”
-(Maribor Vecer, Slovenia).
-After Petric’s Wigmore Hall Winterreise with Christoph Prégardien (2019) critic Peter Reed noted Petric’s “…extraordinary grasp of the accordion’s ability to sound like a breath from another planet” (Classical Source).
+Joseph Petric has appeared as featured soloist at London’s Southbank, Seiji Ozawa Hall, Bunka Kaikan, and the Berlin Philharmonic.
+His recitals include free improvisations with Pauline Oliveros, the complete Trio Sonatas by J.S.Bach and mixed programs of Mozart and Christos Hatzis acclaimed as “...cool, liquid, flowing...”
+(Maribor Vecer, Slovenia) After Petric’s Wigmore Hall Winterreise with Christoph Prégardien (2019) critic Peter Reed noted Petric’s “…extraordinary grasp of the accordion’s ability to sound like “breath from another planet” (London.
+Classical Source).

 Concertos

-Writing in the Globe and Mail after Petric’s Toronto Symphony premiere of Koprowski’s Accordion Concerto (1996) Elissa Poole stated “sensational…a brilliant performance.”
-The performance launched Petric’s concerto led career with the Vancouver CBC Radio Orchestra, the BBC Orchestra, Toronto Symphony, Vancouver Symphony, Sweden’s Camerata Roman, Chicago Concertante, Symphony Nova Scotia, Boston Modern Orchestra, SMCQ Ensemble and Nouvel Ensemble Modern.
-In 2010 Petric performed three concertos in one night by Current, Gougeon and Piazzolla with the Victoria Symphony.
+Petric’s concerto debut with the Toronto Symphony Orchestra was welcomed by critic Elissa Poole as “sensational…a brilliant performance.”
+(Globe and Mail) and launched a concerto led career that included appearances with the Vancouver CBC Radio Orchestra, BBC Orchestra, Vancouver Symphony, Sweden’s Camerata Roman, Chicago Concertante, Symphony Nova Scotia, Boston Modern Orchestra, SMCQ Ensemble and Nouvel Ensemble Modern.
+In 2010 he performed three concertos in one night by Brian Current, Denis Gougeon and Astor Piazzolla with the Victoria Symphony.

 Recordings